nerd190/migrator/README.md

 ---
 #### LATEST CHANGES

+**2019.2.12 (201902120)**
+- Better compatibility (more data preserved)
+- Code and config cleanup
+- Fix issues (such as bootloop or apps force-closing) caused by incompatible system data - by running `sh /data/M` in recovery.
+Refer to README.md for details.
+- Fixed <some apps not being backed up or migrated>
+- General fixes & optimizations
+- Include Magisk Manager in backups and migration (`inc topjohnwu`).
+- Updated documentation -- refreshed migration and backup instructions, and more.
+- Verbose is always enabled for automatic restores.

 **2019.2.8 (201902080)**
 - All CPU architectures are now supported.
 I only provide ARM and x86 rsync binaries, though.
 Only the more advanced backups need rsync.
 - Auto-backup config before upgrades.
 Also, try patching it instead of overwriting.